concerning the Old Testament and the New Testament, in regards

 hearken to Jesus.

-know many will not believe this Article, nor a great percentage of the
+know many will not believe this article, nor a great percentage of this

 their own beliefs, then to change their beliefs to fit with what